msihorg/arbitration-transparency/README.md

 - A searchable database of outcomes: allow users to share their experience with the arbitration process.
 - Advocate for making consumer arbitration transparent: Send emails and letters to businesses and politicians.
 - A searchable database of entities that have agreed to make consumer arbitration public.
-- Setup fund to pay for legal bills when people break DNA.
+- Set up fund to pay for legal bills when people break DNA.
-- Help people remove DNA from settlement.
+- Help people remove DNA from settlements.
 - Help people end arbitration agreements.

 ## Technology
-- Frontend: Drpaul
+- Frontend: Drupal
 - CCS Framework: tailwind
 - Backend: MySQL
 - Map: Google (autocomplete)